 She's been publishing since 1980, and her work has been translated into seven languages.
 Her most recent work in multimedia can be found in the videos she's been writing and editing for Gaol Naofa.

 She lives with her pack of dogs and humans in the wooded mountains of Wabanaki Territory.

 Nigheanan nan Cailleach, Ora nam Bandia, An Chuallacht Ghaol Naofa

 An Chomairle Ghaol Naofa (Comairligtheóir)

-Ar Dòigh-Beatha Ioma-Dhiadhach Ghàidhealach, no, Ár nDóigh Bheatha Ildiach is Gaelach
+Ar Dòigh-Beatha Ioma-Dhiadhach Ghàidhealach, is, Ár nDóigh Bheatha Ildiach is Gaelach

 photo copyright ©2007 kpn, all rights reserved

-Gaelic Polytheism, Gaelic languages, traditional Gaelic culture, language preservation, Gàidhlig, Gaeilge, Ban-sagartan Bhrìghde, dance, ritual, priestessing, prayer, dogs, writing, sgriobhadh, leughadh, dannsa, Nigheanan nan Cailleach, Celtic Reconstructionism, Tara, Teamhair, Rath Gabhra Abu, video production, traditional music, bodhrán, ceremony, protection of ceremony, protection of sacred sites, Indigenous solidarity, NoDAPL, Water Is Life
+Gaelic Polytheism, Gaelic languages, traditional Gaelic culture, language preservation, Gàidhlig, Gaeilge, Ban-sagartan Bhrìghde, Catawba, Yęh Iswä H'Reh, sgriobhadh, leughadh, dannsa, Nigheanan nan Cailleach, Celtic Reconstructionism, Tara, Teamhair, Rath Gabhra Abu, 'S e an t-Uisge a' Bheatha, Wąraré Yεhiyέ, video production, traditional music, bodhrán, ceremony, protection of ceremony, protection of sacred sites, Indigenous solidarity, NoDAPL, Water Is Life